LearningList/dev_jobs/readme.md

 *  3+ years production Rails work
 *  Strong Ruby knowledge
 *  Experience working with MongoDB and/or NoSQL databases
-*  Experience with Ruby / Rails performance optimization and complex
+*  Experience with Ruby / Rails performance optimization and complex refactoring
 *  5+ years development with Javascript
 *  Able to work in a fast-paced development environment